-Cheese balls only take about 10 minutes to prepare; however, they need to be chilled for at least 2 hours in order to set.
+Cheese balls only take about 10 minutes to prepare; however, they need to be chilled for at least 2 hours in order to set before serving.

 I think I'll try making this again for Christmas or New Year's Eve too.
 If you're looking for Bunco ideas for March, check out my Irish Bunco post from last year. ~Enjoy!

 - Add all ingredients to your food processor and pulse until all ingredients have been combined and the mixture starts to form into a ball.

 - Remove the cheese and wrap in plastic wrap; keeping the ball shape.Refrigerate for at least 2 hours; then serve with crackers or crostini.